BallAerospace/COSMOS/_docs/packet_class.md

 packet.write("FLOAT_ITEM", 10) #=> packet.read("FLOAT_ITEM") returns 10.0
 ```

 If there are no [write conversions](/docs/cmdtlm/#write_conversion) or [states](/docs/cmdtlm/#state) defined on the telemetry item then writing with :RAW or :CONVERTED will be equivalent.
-If you have states defined you must use the :CONVERTED syntax to use the state key and :RAW to use the state value.

 Definition File:
 ```bash